Last Updated on June 10, 2022 by Zwivel Team

 Before we begin, it is important to note that none of the techniques described in this article are guarantees.
 There simply is no surefire method for making a scar disappear completely.
 These techniques are for reducing scars.

 First of all, a scar is nothing to be afraid of.
 Scars happen naturally when fibrous tissues bind an open wound together.
-Sometimes they fade and disappear, particularly when the wound is small or some efforts are made to help it heal (more on this later), but sometimes a wound is just too large and the scar inevitably sticks around.
+Sometimes they fade and disappear, particularly when the wound is small and if some effort is made to help it heal, but sometimes a wound is just too large and a scar inevitably sticks around.

 Being well versed in facial anatomy and understanding the emotional toll of facial scars, facial plastic surgeons will also conform incisions to the natural lines and creases on the face.
 If you’re interested in plastic surgery, rest assured that they have strategies in place to prevent any egregious scarring.